-The Group's interest rate exposures in the trading book arise mainly from flow trading, market making and liquidity management.
+Interest rate exposures in the trading book arise mainly from flow trading, market making and liquidity management.
 All positions in the trading book are subject to BPV or duration limits, both intraday and end-of-day limits.
 In addition to BPV limits, there are limits on the total short and long positions in underlying bonds.
 For foreign bonds and bills in the liquidity portfolio there are issuer rating and maturity limits.
-Interest rate risk in the trading book rose in 2021 as the Bank grew its ISK liquidity bond portfolio, which has been the main source of interest rate risk in the trading book since the spring of 2020 when the Bank started to move a larger share of its ISK liquidity portfolio from Central Bank deposits to interest rate sensitive bonds.
-The maximum interest rate risk, measured as the absolute value of the effect of a 100 basis points parallel adverse shift in yield curves, was ISK 975m in 2021 compared to ISK 759m in 2020.
-An overview of the Bank's interest rate risk in the trading book is provided in Note 59 in the Consolidated Financial Statements.
+Interest rate risk in the trading book remained stable in 2022 as the Bank maintained its ISK liquidity bond portfolio, which has been the main source of interest rate risk in the trading book since the spring of 2020 when the Bank started to move a larger share of its ISK liquidity portfolio from Central Bank deposits to interest rate sensitive bonds.
+The maximum interest rate risk, measured as the absolute value of the effect of a 100 basis points parallel adverse shift in yield curves, was ISK 1,025m in 2022 compared to ISK 960m in 2021.
+An overview of the Bank's interest rate risk in the trading book is provided in Note 56 in the Consolidated Financial Statements.